 - Expensive

-- Non-rotomolded insulation is slightly less effective
+- Non-rotomolded build is slightly less effective

 Because of manufacturing limitations, non-rotomolded coolers are typically not made as a single piece, which creates seams that could weaken the structure over time.
 However, the Roadie features a one-piece construction free from these common weak spots, making it a more durable cooler built to handle tough conditions.